MBTITheorist

 INTJ in Relationships

 Thomson (1998) observes that the INTJ's tertiary introverted feeling (Fi) lends their relationships a quality of deep but private loyalty.
 INTJs may hold strong feelings for their partners that they do not easily articulate, and they are often more emotionally invested than their reserved exterior suggests.
-However, INTJs may struggle when relationships require sustained emotional processing or when partners seek frequent verbal reassurance.
-The inferior Se function, as described by Quenk (2002), can also surface in relationships during times of conflict, manifesting as an uncharacteristic hypersensitivity to perceived criticism or a withdrawal into rigid, internal conclusions about the relationship's viability.
+However, INTJs struggle when relationships require sustained emotional processing or when partners seek frequent verbal reassurance.
+The inferior extraverted sensing function, as described by Quenk (2002), can also surface in relationships during times of conflict, manifesting as an uncharacteristic hypersensitivity to perceived criticism or a withdrawal into rigid, internal conclusions about the relationship's viability.

 For INTJs seeking to strengthen their relational connections, the literature suggests cultivating greater comfort with expressing feelings directly and making space for relational experiences that are not goal-oriented.
 Myers et al. (2003) note that type awareness in relationships can reduce friction by helping both partners recognize that differences in communication style reflect cognitive preferences, not deficits in caring.